 The School of Public and International Affairs offers the Bachelor of Arts degree with two separate undergraduate majors:

 As a currently enrolled student, you must be advised each term before you pre-register for the next term’s classes.
-Your advisor will review your progress and discuss course options for your degree requirements; and, you will receive an advisement form with remaining degree requirements.
+Your advisor will review your progress and discuss course options for your degree requirements.
+You will receive an advisement form outlining your remaining needs.
 After you have been advised your advisor will clear you for registration.

-All SPIA students may make an advising appointment on-line through SARA (Student Advising and Registration Assistant) at appoint.franklin.uga.edu.
-Appointment-making starts for everyone on Wednesday, September 7th.
-Your first available appointment is based upon the number of hours which you have completed:
+Academic advising happens in SPIA through advising appointments.
+SPIA students may make an advising appointment on-line through SARA (Student Advising and Registration Assistant) at appoint.franklin.uga.edu.
+Appointment-making generally begins the third week of the term and continues throughout the semester.

 Walk-In Hours for follow-up questions related to advising or other issues (study abroad, internships, etc.) are from 2 to 3 p.m. on Tuesdays, Wednesdays and Thursdays.
 These times are not for advising and being cleared for registration; that requires an advising appointment.

-Study Abroad & D.C.
+Study Abroad, Out of Town Interns & D.C.
 Program Advising: If you are abroad or in D.C. please e-mail your adviser directly for advising via e-mail.